IslandSQL/IslandSQL/limitations.md

 select 42;
 ```

-IslandSQL reports an `mismatched input '*'` error on line 1 because the outer multiline comment is not terminated.
+IslandSQL reports an `mismatched input '*'` error on line 1 for GENERIC and POSTGRESQL dialects because the outer multiline comment is not terminated.
 Only line 2 and 3 are recognized as a multiline comment.
 This behaviour is different to the DBMSs in scope.

 The OracleDB executes `select 42;` without reporting an error.
 PostgreSQL doesn't execute anything because it waits for the outer comment to be terminated.
 In other words in PostgreSQL the whole SQL script is interpreted as a comment.